-One of our remote management best practices is onboarding.
+One of our best practices for managing remote teams is onboarding.

 And for a good reason: new hires' first few months can leave a lasting impression that will affect the employees' decision to commit to the company.